An analytic invariant of G_2 manifolds

-The invariant~$\bar\nu$ is defined analytically using $\eta$-invariants.
+The invariant~$\bar\nu(g)$ is defined analytically using $\eta$-invariants and can be computed from the Riemannian metric~$g$ alone, provided~$g$ has holonomy~$G_2$.
 It is locally constant on the moduli space of $G_2$-metrics because the $\eta$-invariant of the spin Dirac operator depends continuously on $G_2$-metrics; in this regard, our invariant resembles Kreck and Stolz's refined Eells-Kuiper invariant~\cite[Definition~2.12]{KS3}.
-Last but not least, the analytic description makes~$\bar\nu$ (and hence~$\nu$) explicitly computable for the extra twisted connected sums of~\cite{xtcs}.
-Our main result can be stated as follows, using notation introduced in Section~\ref{Kap2}.
+On the other hand, the linear combination of $\eta$-invariants defining $\bar\nu(g)$ does not define a continuous function on the space of all metrics, nor is it even integer-valued unless one adds an additional term that depends on a $G_2$-structure and not just a metric, see Definition~\ref{dfn:nubar}.

+A modified version of the twisted connected sum construction is outlined in Section~\ref{Kap2}.
+It involves gluing together a pair of manifolds of the form $(V_+ \times S^1)/\Gamma_\pm$, where $V_\pm$ is an asymptotically cylindrical Calabi-Yau manifold on which a cyclic group $\Gamma_\pm \cong \Z/k_\pm$ acts by automorphisms.
+A key parameter of such an ``extra-twisted connected sum'' is the constant $\thet\in(0,\pi)$ corresponding to the angle between the $S^1$ factors under the gluing, see Subsection \ref{subsec:glue}.
+The case $k_+ = k_- = 1$ recovers the ordinary twisted connected sums of \cite{Kovalev} and \cite{CHNP}; in this case $\thet$ is forced to be $\frac{\pi}{2}$.
+The cases when $k_+, k_- \leq 2$ are studied in detail in~\cite{xtcs}.
+Note that we do not allow $\thet\in\pi\Z$; that would result in ``untwisted connected sums'' with infinite fundamental group, which cannot have full holonomy~$G_2$.

+Our main result can be stated as follows, using notation introduced in Sections~\ref{Kap2} and~\ref{Kap3}.
+The integer~$m_\rho(\latc;N_+,N_-)$ only depends on the positions of the images~$N_\pm$ of~$H^2(V_\pm)$ in the K3 lattice~$\latc$ and on the gluing angle~$\thet$, see Definition~\ref{def2.6}.
+In Definition \ref{Def:nupm}, we generalise the analytic invariant~$\bar\nu$ to manifolds with boundary, using APS boundary conditions modified by a natural choice of Lagrangian subspaces as suggested in~\cite{KiLe}.